stemjust4u/ServoKitPCA9685/README.md

 * Stall torque: 1.8 kgf·cm (x 13.88 for oz-in)
 * Operating speed: 0.1 s/60 degree
 * Operating voltage: 4.8 V (~5V)

-* Dead band width: 10 μs
+>Torque is a measure of how much force the servo arm can apply at a distance from the servo shaft.
+So 13.88 oz-in of torque translates to a little under a 1lb of force 1in from the shaft. (or 7oz of force 2in from the shaft, etc)

 Power usage
 * I saw spikes of 2-2.5W when the servo was turning a long distance.
 For normal stepping movement it used 0.5W.
 While idle it was less than 0.05Watts

->Torque is a measure of how much force the servo arm can apply at a distance from the servo shaft.
-So 13.88 oz-in of torque translates to a little under a 1lb of force 1in from the shaft. (or 7oz of force 2in from the shaft, etc)

 # Servo Control with PWM